tidyverse/tidyverse.org/content/articles/2018-12-14-tidyverse-and-r-lib-year-in-review.markdown

 ## Tidyverse dev day

 We hope that our first [**tidyverse developer day**](https://www.tidyverse.org/articles/2018/11/tidyverse-developer-day-2019/) (held after rstudio::conf) will help us continue to nurture regular contributors of all skill levels.
-We have 100 developers (50 general admission + 50 URM) signed up!
+We have 100 developers (50 general admission + 50 URM) signed up to participate, and we're looking forward to a fun and productive day!